-CAN-SPAM Act of 2003 (S. 877) Compliance
+CAN-SPAM Act of 2003 (S. 877) Compliance and Terms of Service

-The Spam Policy for IndustryNewsletters (IN), a division of HomeActions, LLC, was developed as an extension of our commitment to combine the highest-quality products and services with the absolute highest level of integrity in dealing with our customers (“Sponsors”).
-This Spam Policy is designed to assist you in understanding Federal Spam Law and how our systems maintain compliance.
+IndustryNewsletters™ is a division of HomeActions, LLC™.
+The IndustryNewsletters™ SPAM Policy was developed as an extension of our commitment to combine the highest-quality products and services with the absolute highest level of integrity in dealing with our clients.
+This SPAM Policy is designed to assist you in understanding Federal SPAM Law and how the IndustryNewsletters™ systems maintain compliance.

 CAN-SPAM ACT of 2003 (S. 877)

 The “Controlling the Assault of Non-Solicited Pornography And Marketing” (CAN-SPAM) Act requires Unsolicited Commercial E-mail (UCE) messages to include opt-out instructions and the sender ‘s physical address if the recipient has not opted-in.
 It prohibits the use of deceptive subject lines and false headers in such messages.
 The FTC is authorized (but not required) to establish a “do-not-email” registry.
-State laws that require labels on unsolicited commercial e-mail or prohibit such messages entirely are pre-empted, although provisions merely addressing falsity and deception would remain in place.
+State laws that require labels on unsolicited commercial email or prohibit such messages entirely are pre-empted, although provisions merely addressing falsity and deception would remain in place.
 The CAN-SPAM Act was signed into law by President Bush on December 16, 2003 and took effect on January 1, 2004.

-- Sending email to non-specific addresses (ex. email@example.com or firstname.lastname@example.org or email@example.com) or distribution lists which then send indirectly to various other email addresses.
+- Sending email to non-specific addresses (ex. email@example.com or firstname.lastname@example.org) or distribution lists which then send indirectly to various other email addresses;

-- Using a purchased or harvested list of any type.
+- Using a purchased or harvested list of any type;

-IndustryNewsletters (IN), a division of HomeActions, LLC, reserves the right to change this Policy at any time.
-If we do change the Policy, we will provide notification of the change as quickly as possible before the change takes effect and will include directions for how you can respond to the changes.
-Continued use of our products and services after any such changes shall be considered acceptance of the new policy.
+IndustryNewsletters™ reserves the right to change this policy at any time.
+If we do change the policy, we will provide notification of the change as quickly as possible when the change takes effect and will include directions for how users may respond to the changes.
+Continued use of IndustryNewsletters™ products and services after any such changes shall be considered acceptance of the new policy.

-Questions regarding this Spam Policy should be directed to the IndustryNewsletters website by selecting the “Contact Us” tab or by calling us at (240) 408-4002.
+Questions regarding this SPAM Policy should be directed to the IndustryNewsletters™ website Contact page at industrynewsletters.com/contact-us or by calling IndustryNewsletters™ at (240) 252-2077.

-This policy was last updated on July 2, 2015.
+This policy was last updated on August 25, 2021.